videlais/Unofficial-Ink-Cookbook/Chapter1/index.md

 ## Choice-Based

 *Twine 1* (2009) helped re-popularize using HTML for creating projects.
-Allowing users with little to no programming knowledge to quickly create projects, this type of *choice-based* games exploded within the independent development scene and opened a wider audience to personal essays and experimental projects that were often previously ignored.
+Allowing users with little-to-no programming knowledge to quickly create projects, this type of *choice-based* games exploded within the independent development scene and opened a wider audience to personal essays and experimental projects that were often previously ignored.
 Many who were kept from creating games from a lack of access to the tools of creation were able to fully embrace Twine and build many projects that found an audience.

 Introduced with and proceeding *Twine 1* (2009) was a language called Twee that *Twine 1* (2009) could read and write.
 Instead of writing within the editor itself, Twee allowed users to write in a text format that used special characters for marking sections and design links between what Twine called "passages," parts of an overall story.